Ruth Rowland Nichols: Women in space program

 In 1959, as NASA's Mercury program was preparing for missions to the moon, Nichols underwent the same isolation, centrifuge, and weightlessness tests that had been devised for the astronaut candidates.
 The tests were conducted at the Wright Air Development Center in Dayton, Ohio, by USAF Brigadier General Don Flickinger.
 Flickinger, and his mentor Randy Lovelace (the bioastronautics pioneer who performed the medical selection of the Mercury Seven), had a far-reaching interest in research on the suitability of women as astronauts.
 However, no official records of the Air Research and Development Command, the experimental wing of the Air Force trying to get America into space, survive to document how or why this came about.

 Although she didn't pass all the Phase 1 tests that her female peers did (the Mercury 13), Nichols performed well enough on the tests and urged Air Force scientists to include women in their spaceflight plans.
 The scientists at Wright "thought of this with horror, and they said under no circumstances," according to an oral historian to whom Nichols relayed the story.
 The test results were leaked to the media which, according to Flickinger, "turned the tide" against Air Force sponsorship of research into female astronaut candidates.
 Ultimately only Jerrie Cobb was able to complete all three phases of tests before NASA officially pulled the plug on the program.

 Death

 Suffering from severe depression, Nichols died of an overdose of barbiturates at her home in New York City on September 25, 1960.
 Her death was ruled a suicide.
 Nichols was interred at Woodlawn Cemetery in the Bronx, New York.

 Legacy

+Fellow aviation pioneer Clarence Chamberlin said in 1930 that Nichols was "by far the best woman pilot in the [United States]".
 During the course of her career, Nichols flew every type of aircraft developed, including the dirigible, glider, autogyro, seaplanes, biplanes, triplanes, transport aircraft, and a supersonic jet.
 Nichols was posthumously inducted into the National Aviation Hall of Fame in 1992.
 A propeller from her 1930s Lockheed Vega is displayed in the National Air and Space Museum's Golden Age of Flight gallery.